 Is it spelled Peperoncini or Pepperoncini?

 I love the type of spicy picked Greek peppers that are used in this salad!
 And the ones I buy most often at the grocery store are labeled Peperoncini Peppers.
 But sometimes I buy the sliced peppers at Costco in a big jar, and those are spelled Pepperoncini.
-And I do notice that in various places online you can find it spelled both ways, so take your choice on that.
+And I do notice that in various places online (even google) you can find it spelled both ways, so take your choice on that.

-How do you cut up the Peperoncini Peppers?
+How do you cut up Peperoncini Peppers?

 Greek Chicken Salad with Peperoncini process shots collage

-How to make Greek Chicken Salad with Peperoncini:
+How to make Greek Chicken Salad:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)